 The main message we want to convey to students, is one of support and hope.
 The over-all goal is for students to feel they are truly part of something bigger, with that something bigger being a healthy community that values them and wants to make sure, as students, they are able to remain a part of this community by making healthy choices, which not only benefit them now, but for their entire lives.

 ASSIST consists of 6 faculty members who are nominated by the student body and serve 2-3 year terms.
-This year’s members are: (pictured, standing, left to right) Curtis Blair, Beth Gumnick, Chris Watkins, (seated, left to right) Judy Millener, Heather Ott, and Eli Anderson Barrera.
+This year’s members are: (pictured, left to right) Curtis Blair, Judy Millener, Beth Gumnick, Heather Ott, Eli Anderson Barrera, and Chris Watkins.

 Please feel free to reach out to any of us with questions or concerns.